Thiebauts/AoP_radmc3dWrap/README.md

 The code checks for convergence between iterations by comparing the dust temperature solutions and calculating:

 1. Maximum relative difference
-2. Mean relative difference
+2. Mean relative difference (used as the primary convergence criterion)
 3. Median relative difference
 4. 90th percentile difference
 5. Percentage of cells changing temperature groups (for temperature-dependent calculations)

 Convergence is reached when both:
-- The maximum relative temperature difference falls below the specified threshold
+- The mean relative temperature difference falls below the specified threshold
 - The percentage of cells changing temperature groups falls below the specified threshold

 For temperature-dependent iterations, convergence is assessed both in terms of temperature stability and the stability of cell assignments to temperature zones.